 Trinity Health is committed to preserving and improving the quality of health to the people we serve.
 Our mission is to excel at meeting the needs of the whole person through the provision of quality healthcare and health related services.

 The offices of speech-language pathology are located at the Trinity Health - St. Joseph's Campus on the 5th floor.
 The department is staffed by three full-time speech-language pathologists who are licensed by the North Dakota State Board of Examiners and who have obtained the American Speech-Language-Hearing Association Certificate of Clinical Competence or are in the process of fulfilling the national requirements.
-Office hours are M - F from 8:00 AM - 5:00 PM.
+Office hours are Monday - Friday from 8:00 AM - 5:00 PM.